Article published by: Leah Rowe

 Imagine a world where you’re no longer being spied on because NSA, Apple and Microsoft no longer have backdoor access to your computer.
 Imagine having the ability to say no, because that’s what freedom is.
 Try to imagine it!

 One of our biggest problem has been simply that schools and governments do not teach people about free computing.
 The right to learn, the right to read and the right to hack.
-Our governments are made up of human beings just like you or me, and they can be bought/corrupted; Microsoft, Apple and many others (such as IBM) have done this for years, having the national infrastructures governing us run on their proprietary systems, instead of systems that respect freedom; it is essential that these systems run free software, because a free and democratic society should expect nothing less.
+Our governments are made up of human beings just like you or me, and they can be bought/corrupted; Microsoft, Apple and many others (such as IBM) have done this for years, having the national infrastructures governing us run on their proprietary systems, instead of systems that respect freedom; it is essential that these systems run libre software, because a free and democratic society should expect nothing less.
 Those companies buy influence and they own your politicians.

 The reading of the bill is happening on 11 January 2022.
 This is when you should go to New Hampshire.